 A Separate Account can (but is not required to) direct the Advisor in writing to use a particular Financial Institution to execute some or all transactions for the Separate Account.
 In that case, the Separate Account will negotiate terms and arrangements for the account with that Financial Institution, and the Advisor will not seek better execution services or prices from other Financial Institutions or be able to "batch" Separate Account transactions for execution through other Financial Institutions with orders for other accounts managed by the Advisor (as described below).
 As a result, the Separate Account may pay higher commissions or other transaction costs, or greater spreads, or receive less favorable net prices, on transactions for the account than would have been the case through arrangements by the Advisor.
-Subject to its duty of best execution, the Advisor may decline a Separate Account's request to direct brokerage if, in the Advisor's sole discretion, such directed brokerage arrangements for any of its discretionary accounts.
+Subject to its duty of best execution, the Advisor may decline a Separate Account's request to direct brokerage if, in the Advisor's sole discretion, such directed brokerage arrangements would result in additional operational difficulties.
+The Advisor has no directed brokerage arrangements for any of its discretionary accounts.